sirupsen/localjob/README.md

-Localjob is for early-development situations where you don't need a full-featured background queue, but just want to get started with something simple that does not reply on any external services.
-Localjob's API tries to look like Resque's, that way you can `BackgroundQueue = Localjob` and replace it with Resque one day if you ever need more power.
+Localjob is for early-development situations where you don't need a full-featured background queue, but just want to get started with something simple that does not rely on any external services.
+Localjob's API tries to be compatible with Resque's, that way you can `BackgroundQueue = Localjob` and replace it with Resque the day you need more power.

 The queue is persistent till reboot, you need to tune system parameters for your application, please consult [posix-mqueue][pmq-gem]'s documentation.